Endostyle: Cellular makeup

 Type 1 cells make up the cells of the gland cylinders.
 Type 1 cells in the endostyle contain enlarged, circular nuclei and a large nucleolus.
 They reside on the inner area of gland cylinders.
 There are noticeable functional and structural differences between dorsal and ventral cylinders.
-Ventral cylinders show a stronger cyanophole reaction, while dorsal cylinders give a weak PA/S-positive reaction.
+Ventral cylinders show a stronger cyanophile reaction, while dorsal cylinders give a weak PA/S-positive reaction.

 Dorsal cylinder cells are identified by irregular strands between nuclei and the middle of the gland cylinder.
 Dorsal cylinder cells are basophile, as well as pyroninophile.

 Ventral cylinder cells are in contrast to dorsal cylinder cells and are less characterized by basophile strands and are never phyroninophile.

 Cylinder opening cells are identified as type 2 cells.
 Type 2 cells are subdivided in the endostyle into 2a, 2b, and 2c regions.
 There are no histochemical reactions regarding type 2a and 2b cells in recent studies.

 2c cells, are richly granulated and very easily recognizable.
 It is also characterized by the pyroninophile zone close to the nucleus at the basal pole.

 The gland cells of the endostyle handles all secretory activity.
 Because of the large number of ribonucleoproteins in the gland cells, the synthesis of protein and a protein material rich in -SS and -SH bridges.
 It is also releases disease-resistant carbohydrates.

 The two zones in which secretory activity occurs include Zone 2 and 4.
 Materials for secretion is accumulated in Zone 1 and 2.
 Secretion accumulation and secretion may also accumulate in Zone 5.